Goliath Season 3: A Means to an End

 We find out that when Wade had considered his 2008 lawsuit a lost cause, his sister Diana had persuaded him to pursue it.
 And it was also Diana’s idea to take control of the Blackwood County water reserve in 2019, something she thought up one night in the backroom of the casino when they were both under the influence.
 It was all a means to an end.

 Confidentiality and Non-Disclosure Agreements were signed by six participants at a secret meeting at Big Sur to ensure that details of the deal would never be leaked: Wade Blackwood, Roy Wheeler, Gerry Keenan and Warren Hebb — the big four corporate farmers — plus Spencer Jackson, the deputy director at the State Water Department, and Marisol Silva.
-Another NDA was signed by Delores Summers, Wade’s secretary who was coordinating the signing of the NDAs at the meeting.
+Another NDA was signed by Delores Summers, Wade’s secretary who was coordinating the signing of the documents at the meeting.

 The Big Four at Big Sur in Goliath Season 3: The weird and the wonderful.
 Dennis Quaid and Beau Bridges plus two.